What are the chances that the same angel-faced teenaged cheerleader would be involved

 Unmoved by Sandy’s traumatic involvement in the Egyed murders a scant two years before,

-police gave no credence to her assertion that she had simply wanted Thiede roughed up, not killed—detectives
+investigators gave no credence to her assertion that she had simply wanted Thiede roughed up,

 Sandy was held on three million dollars bail;